DevrMichael/DevrMichael/README.md

 - Code should be simple, scalable, and human-readable
 - Great products are built by curious minds and tight feedback loops
 - Continuous learning and collaboration are the heart of software
-- Tech is a tool to improve lives — especially in health, education, and community
+- Tech is a tool to improve lives, especially in health, education, and community

 ## ✍️ Recent Blog Posts